airbnb/hypernova/README.md

 ## Deploying

 The recommended approach is running two separate servers, one that contains your server code and another that contains the Hypernova service.
-You‘ll need to deploy the JavaScript code to the server that contains the Hypernova service as well.
+You’ll need to deploy the JavaScript code to the server that contains the Hypernova service as well.

 Depending on how you have `getComponent` configured, you might need to restart your Hypernova service on every deploy.
 If `getComponent` caches any code then a restart is paramount so that Hypernova receives the new changes.
 Caching is recommended because it helps speed up the service.

 ## FAQ

-> Isn‘t sending an HTTP request slow?
+> Isn’t sending an HTTP request slow?

-There isn‘t a lot of overhead or latency, especially if you keep the servers in close proximity to each other.
-It‘s as fast as compiling many ERB templates and gives you the benefit of unifying your view code.
+There isn’t a lot of overhead or latency, especially if you keep the servers in close proximity to each other.
+It’s as fast as compiling many ERB templates and gives you the benefit of unifying your view code.

 > Why not an in-memory JS VM?

 This is a valid option.
-If you‘re looking for a siloed experience where the JS service is kept separate, then Hypernova is right for you.
-This approach also lends itself better to environments that don‘t already have a JS VM available.
+If you’re looking for a siloed experience where the JS service is kept separate, then Hypernova is right for you.
+This approach also lends itself better to environments that don’t already have a JS VM available.

 > What if the server blows up?

-If something bad happens while Hypernova is attempting to server-render your components it‘ll default to failure mode where your page will be client-rendered instead.
+If something bad happens while Hypernova is attempting to server-render your components it’ll default to failure mode where your page will be client-rendered instead.
 While this is a comfortable safety net, the goal is to server-render every request.

 ## Pitfalls

 These are pitfalls of server-rendering JavaScript code and are not specific to Hypernova.

-* You‘ll want to do any DOM-related manipulations in `componentDidMount`. `componentDidMount` runs on the browser but not the server, which means it’s safe to put DOM logic in there.
+* You’ll want to do any DOM-related manipulations in `componentDidMount`. `componentDidMount` runs on the browser but not the server, which means it’s safe to put DOM logic in there.
-  Putting logic outside of the component, in the constructor, or in `componentWillMount` will cause the code to fail since the DOM isn‘t present on the server.
+  Putting logic outside of the component, in the constructor, or in `componentWillMount` will cause the code to fail since the DOM isn’t present on the server.

 * It is recommended that you run your code in a VM sandbox so that requests get a fresh new JavaScript environment.
 In the event that you decide not to use a VM, you should be aware that